ptomulik/puppet-vash/README.md

 ## Usage

-Custom Vashes may be created by including `Puppet::Util::PTomulik::Vash::Contained` or `Puppet::Util::PTomulik::Vash::Inherited` mixin to your class and then overwriting some of its methods.
+Custom Hash with validation and munging (call it "custom Vash") may be created by including `Puppet::Util::PTomulik::Vash::Contained` or `Puppet::Util::PTomulik::Vash::Inherited` module to your class and then overwriting some of its methods.
 It's also good to prepare some specs/tests for your customized class (see [Testing](#testing)).

 We'll start with simple customized Vash in
 [Example 3.1](#example-31-defining-restrictions-for-keys-and-values)
 and will continue extending it in subsequent examples.

 #### Example 3.1: Defining restrictions for keys and values

-Let's prepare simple container with integer variables:
+Let's prepare simple container for integer variables:

 ```ruby
 require 'puppet/util/ptomulik/vash/contained'